The Flight Before Christmas (2008 film): Plot

 Niko, a young reindeer, is told by Oona, his mother, that his father is one of the "Flying Forces", Santa's flying reindeer.
-For years, Niko has dreamed of joining his father in the Flying Forces, but he himself is unable to fly and even has a fear of heights.
+For years, Niko has dreamed of joining his father in the Flying Forces, but he himself is unable to fly and has a fear of heights.
 While trying to fly with the encouragement of Julius, a flying squirrel, the other young reindeer teased Niko.
 To avoid further teasing, Niko and his friend Saga leave their protected valley so Niko can practice without any disruptions.
-However, they are spotted by wolves and flee back to the herd in panic, but wind up luring the wolf pack to the valley.
-As the herd flees, Saga's father, the herd's leader battles and defeats a wolf, but is wounded in the process.
+They are soon are spotted by wolves and flee back to the herd in panic, but wind up luring the wolf pack to the valley.
+As the herd flees, the herd's leader battles and defeats a wolf, but is wounded in the process.
 Later, Niko overhears others talking of how his actions have damaged the herd, and decides to leave the herd in an attempt to find his father and Santa's Fell.

 When Niko is discovered missing, Julius chooses to look for Niko, since he can search without leaving a trail as fresh snow is falling.
 Once he finds him, Julius is unable to convince Niko to return to the herd, and reluctantly joins him in the search for Santa's secret location.
-Meanwhile, Essie, a lost pet poodle, stumbles upon the wolf pack and is about to be eaten, but suggests to Black Wolf, the alpha wolf, the idea of killing Santa's reindeer.
-Essie is considered Black Wolf's good luck charm for this idea and is spared, but is also forced to join the pack.
-Niko and Julius discover Wilma, a weasel, stuck in a small tree branch and rescue her.
+Meanwhile, Essie, a lost pet Standard Poodle, stumbles upon the wolf pack and is about to be eaten.
+However, she accidentally gives the alpha leader of the pack, Black Wolf, the idea of killing Santa and his reindeer to take Santa's place to eat unsuspecting children.
+Essie is considered Black Wolf's good luck charm for this idea and is spared.
+She reluctantly joins the pack, and finds comfort in Specs, a timid wolf.

+Niko and Julius discover Wilma, a white weasel, stuck in a small tree branch and rescue her.
 She reluctantly joins Niko and Julius, believing she is indebted to them.
 Julius and Niko later get separated in a sudden blizzard and Niko wakes up under a pile of snow, unnoticed by the nearby wolf pack.
-Niko overhears Black Wolf resolving to kill Santa as well and take his place so he could also eat children.
+Niko overhears Black Wolf's plan, resolving to kill Santa as well and take his place so he could also eat children.

-When Niko is discovered, he flees and finds Julius, but the two are cornered between rock cliffs.
+When Niko is discovered as the snow falls off, he flees and finds Julius, but the two are cornered between rock cliffs.
 Wilma saves them by triggering an avalanche with her singing, then guides Niko and Julius to safety.
 She then continues to follow them, since she knows the way to Santa's home due to having previously worked there as a singer.
 Eventually, Niko tries to cross a dangerous river by flying with Wilma's help, but fails and falls once he looks down.
 Thinking they are dead, the wolves head for Santa's home.
 At the same time, Julius and Wilma save Niko from going over a high waterfall.